 Most people agree that there is not much that can compare to the stress and upset caused by a dental emergency.
 They are painful and frightening, and rarely can we actually address them without professional support.
-That is why Dr. Norkiewicz of Rockville Dental Arts in Rockville, MD offers these tips for helping our patients deal with a dental emergency of almost any kind.
+That is why Dr. Dennis Norkiewicz of Rockville Dental Arts in Rockville, MD offers these tips for helping our patients deal with a dental emergency of almost any kind including a dead tooth.

 First and foremost, always remember that your teeth are not designed to be used like tools.
 Don’t pry things open with them or use them to break up hard foods or candies.
 This is a common cause for dental emergencies easily avoided by remembering that teeth are for chewing your food!

 It depends.
 Does the dead tooth hurt or not?
 If the dead tooth does not hurt then it can probably wait a few days until you can get to the dentist.
 A dead tooth can lead to a tooth abscess and then you will most definitely have tooth pain.